 - 4.8 The application has been considered under the provisions of the Town and Country Planning (Environmental Impact Assessment) Regulations 2017 (as amended) (the EIA Regulations).
-The application has been submitted with an Environmental Statement and has been considered as EIA development. - 4.9 For clarity the Environmental Statement Addendum for Padworth Sidings, West Berkshire Preparatory Works and Integrated Waste Management Facility 2008 Environmental Statement [ES addendum] and further information provided under Regulation 25 of the EIA Regulations, assesses the impacts of this application in conjunction with an application to extend the range of wastes that can be brought to the HWRC to include non-recyclable/mixed waste. - 4.10 The aforementioned ES addendum and further information provided are considered to be an Environmental Statement for the purposes of the EIA Regulations in that they include the information reasonably required for reaching a reasoned conclusion on the significant effects of the development on the environment, taking into account current knowledge and methods of assessment. - 4.11 For clarity, for the purposes of this report the term Environmental Statement will be used in the place of ES addendum.
+The application has been submitted with an Environmental Statement and has been considered as EIA development. - 4.9 For clarity the Environmental Statement Addendum for Padworth Sidings, West Berkshire Preparatory Works and Integrated Waste Management Facility 2008 Environmental Statement [ES addendum] and further information provided under Regulation 25 of the EIA Regulations, assesses the impacts of this application in conjunction with an application to extend the opening hours of the HWRC to include weekday mornings. - 4.10 The aforementioned ES addendum and further information provided are considered to be an Environmental Statement for the purposes of the EIA Regulations in that they include the information reasonably required for reaching a reasoned conclusion on the significant effects of the development on the environment, taking into account current knowledge and methods of assessment. - 4.11 For clarity, for the purposes of this report the term Environmental Statement will be used in the place of ES addendum.